MicrosoftDocs/Devices-docs/surface/wake-on-power-for-surface.md

 3. On the Welcome page, select **Next** to run the package and apply the newly configured UEFI setting.

     :::image type="content" source="images/wake-on-power-for-surface/wake-on-power-for-surface-5.png" alt-text="One the Welcome page, select Next.":::
 4. Restart your device.

 Wake on Power is now configured.
-To test the setting, turn off your device, disconnect the power, and then reconnect power.
+To test the setting, turn off your device, disconnect the power, and then reconnect the power.
 The device will start automatically.

 ## More information

-For more information about Wake on Power for Surface devices, see the following articles.
+For more information, see the following articles.

 - [Surface Enterprise Management Mode](surface-enterprise-management-mode.md)
 - [Wake on LAN for Surface devices](wake-on-lan-for-surface-devices.md)